kabume/ScatterNet/readme.md

 This codebase is based on Python 2.7, and the pip packages used are shown in the requirements.txt file.
 To run this on AWS, use AMI ami-52bb0c32, and a p2.xlarge instance.

+Now pytorch is supported (just main function), based on python3.

 ### Installing

 1. Copy the github repo to your computer, and install the pip requirements.